js2264/VplotR/README.md

 # VplotR

-**VplotR is still in pre-Alpha and has not been thorouhly tested yet.
+**VplotR is still in Alpha and has not been thorouhly tested yet.**
-Documentation will come soon.**

 ![VplotR](examples/png/Comparison_tissue-specific-normalized-Vmats.png)